Kobushi (KOBUSHI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kobushi Historical Price

-According to the latest data gathered on Kobushi live price page, the current price of Kobushi is 0.00000173USD.
-The circulating supply of Kobushi(KOBUSHI) is 420.69B KOBUSHI , giving it a market capitalization of $729.20K.
+According to the latest data gathered on Kobushi live price page, the current price of Kobushi is 0USD.
+The circulating supply of Kobushi(KOBUSHI) is 420.69B KOBUSHI , giving it a market capitalization of $728.11K.

 - 30 Days0.00%$ --$ 0.000002$ 0.000000